msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

     individual biometric enrollments.
 *   [C-2-7] MUST NOT allow unencrypted access to identifiable biometric data or any data derived from it (such as embeddings) to the Application Processor outside the context of the TEE.
+Upgrading devices launched on Android version 9 or earlier are not exempted from C-2-7.
 *   [C-2-8] MUST have a secure processing pipeline such that an operating system or kernel compromise cannot allow data to be directly injected to falsely authenticate as the user.

-    If device implementations are already launched on an earlier Android version and cannot meet the requirement C-2-8 through a system software update, they MAY be exempted from the requirement.
+    Note: If device implementations are already launched on Android version 9 or earlier and cannot meet the requirement C-2-8 through a system software update, they MAY be exempted from the requirement.

 *   [C-SR] Are STRONGLY RECOMMENDED to include liveness detection for all